southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

 > **Note**: Replace the **-width**, **-height**, and **-framerate** parameters with the correct settings when using a different video source.
 If the **-output** parameters points to a subdirectory in the mapped drive (e.g. E:\cdi-demo\tears-of-steel.m3u8), make sure that it already exists or create it before executing the command.

 #### Starting the Composer
-Go to the Transmitter EC2 instance and run the EXECUTE script to launch the Composer.
+Go to the Transmitter EC2 instance and run the script to launch the Composer.
 The parameters will vary depending on whether you use a MediaConnect source or a local video file as input.

 - **Using a MediaConnect source**
   Use the following command to start the Composer with a MediaConnect source: